-11 This section mirrors the content of the old Q&A on ESMA's guidelines on ETFs and other UCITS issues (ESMA/2015/12), which
+11 This section mirrors the content of the old Q&A on ESMA's guidelines on ETFs and other UCITS issues (ESMA/2015/12), which is replaced by the present document.

 Question 3b: When the UCITS ETF is open for direct redemptions, should UCITS management companies arrange the redemptions directly with secondary market investor of the UCITS ETF?